-supported, regardless of whether it is an equilibrium in consistent conjectures with the price-setting game.
+Our model of symmetric commitment has parallels with the analysis of conjectural variations.
+One important distinction is that the conjectural variations literature has attempted to restrict the set of equilibria to those in which the conjectural variations are consistent with the beliefs and actions of the other players (e.g., Bresnahan, 1981; Kamien and Schwartz, 1983; Daughety, 1985; Lindh, 1992).
+In the equilibria of our model of pricing algorithms, firm's beliefs are consistent with the pricing strategies of other firms, yet any conjectural variation equilibrium may be supported, regardless of whether it is an equilibrium in consistent conjectures with the price-setting game.
 Thus, our general model unifies several different pricing games (e.g., Bertrand, sequential pricing, conjectural variations) under the same set of primitives.
 We view algorithms as providing a real-world foundation for many classic models of price competition.
 By nesting these models under a common structure, we also provide a framework for firms to choose among different models of competition by changing their pricing technology.

-IV.
-Oligopoly Impacts of Algorithmic Competition
+5 Oligopoly Impacts of Algorithmic Competition

 In this section, we analyze the competitive impacts of algorithms in oligopoly settings.
 Using a theoretical example, we examine the implications for price levels, price dispersion, and merger effects.
-Motivated by the findings in Section I, we focus on asymmetric technology where some firms can react to price changes of rivals through greater pricing frequency or automation.
-As a first step toward quantifying the potential real-world impact of algorithmic technology on prices, we then perform similar analyses in our empirical setting.
+Motivated by the findings in Section 2, we focus on asymmetric technology where some firms can react to price changes of rivals through greater pricing frequency or automation.
+As a first step towards quantifying the potential real-world impact of algorithmic technology on prices, we then perform similar analyses in our empirical setting.
 We calibrate a stylized model to observed prices and shares in our data, and we perform counterfactual exercises to measure how prices would change if firms competed via simultaneous Bertrand competition.

-A. Asymmetric Pricing Technology in Oligopoly
+5.1 Asymmetric Pricing Technology in Oligopoly

-We consider an oligopoly extension of the two-firm example from Section IID.
+We consider an oligopoly extension of the two-firm example from Section 3.4.
 We assume a simple symmetric differentiated demand system given by for N firms.
 With marginal costs of 0, the Bertrand-Nash equilibrium price is $p_j = 1$ for all firms.

-(23) $$q_j = 1 - p_j + \frac{1}{N - 1} \sum{k \neq j} p_k$$
+$$q_j = 1 - p_j + \frac{1}{N-1} \sum{k \neq j} p_k$$ (23)

 We focus on the case where N = 3.
-As in Section II, each firm has technology characterized by (θ_j, γ_j) .
+As in Section 3, each firm has technology characterized by (θ_j, γ_j) .
 We assume that $\theta_j = \theta \forall j$ and $\gamma_3 > \gamma_2 > \gamma_1 = \theta$.
 In other words, all firms update their algorithms at the same interval, but each firm has a different level of pricing technology: firm 1 has the slowest algorithm, firm 2 has an algorithm with more frequent pricing, and firm 3 has superior technology that reacts to both firm 1 and firm 2.

-In online Appendix E we consider an extension of the model that allows for different levels of product differentiation, and we show that the implications are the same.
+In Appendix E, we consider an extension of the model that allows for different levels of product differentiation, and we show that the implications are the same.

-Effects on Price Levels.-To evaluate the effects on price levels, we assume that the differences in pricing frequency are large enough so that the faster algorithms can react before demand is realized by their slower rivals.
+Effects on Price Levels

+To evaluate the effects on price levels, we assume that the differences in pricing frequency are large enough so that the faster algorithms can react before demand is realized by their slower rivals.
 Effectively, firms with superior technology have a last-mover advantage for price.
-When the algorithms can react faster than demand is realized, any set of technology satisfying γ_3
+When the algorithms can react faster than demand is realized, any set of technology satisfying $\gamma_3 > \gamma_2 > \gamma_1$ will have equivalent strategic effects.
+Under these assumptions, the firms' bestresponse functions are